tgc-bot/FourAcesContracts/Membership.md

 33. Typical Poker rules apply.

-    36. *Typical Poker rules* are defined as rules where it can be demonstrated they are in use across multiple independent Casinos.
+    36. *Typical Poker rules* are defined as rules where it CAN be demonstrated they are in use across multiple independent Casinos.

-    37. These rules cannot be found to invalidate this contract or its terms.
+    37. These rules CANNOT be found to invalidate this contract or its terms.

-    38. These rules may be invalidated by Management, with consensus.
+    38. These rules MAY be invalidated by Management, with consensus.

 ### Poker Stars / Coundon Coins

 Poker Stars (also known as Coundon Coins) have been revised such that:

-  - Any member may hand in 1 Coundon Coin in exchange for 3000 chips.
+  - Any member MAY hand in 1 Coundon Coin in exchange for 3000 chips.

-  - No members can exchange chips for Coundon coins; Coundon coins are no longer given a return value, as they are no longer designed to be returned.
+  - Coundon Coins SHALL NOT be exchanged for chips; Coundon coins are no longer given a return value, as they are no longer designed to be returned.

-These revisions *may* be altered by Management, such that Poker Stars may be returned in exchange for chips – but only in circumstances where it is fair and deemed necessary, by consensus of Management.
+These revisions *MAY* be altered by Management, such that Poker Stars MAY be returned in exchange for chips – but only in circumstances where it is fair and deemed necessary, by consensus of Management.

 ### Poker Rake